dotnet/docs-aspire/docs/deployment/k8s-deployment.md

 ## Creating manifests

 You can use the `generate` command to create Kubernetes manifests for the projects in your solution.
-Before issue the command, change to the top level folder for your **AppHost** project:
+Before you issue the command, change to the top level folder for your **AppHost** project:

 ```bash
 cd AspireApp.AppHost